 - Grid-supplied power.
 Irregularities in utility-system operations can create power-quality conditions that continue into customer facilities, causing connected equipment to go offline.

 - Internal operations.
 The majority of power-quality problems, including harmonics and other concerns, arise on the customer side of the utility meter.
 Such conditions also can force equipment into safe mode and shut down entire manufacturing lines.
 One should realize that even well protected facilities with UPS may face power quality issues because those are generated by the load and system downstream

 - Poor maintenance.
 Neglected electrical equipment maintenance practices and/or schedules can lead to a buildup of dust, grease and other pollutants, along with uninspected electrical connections that loosen over time.
 Additionally, technicians with lack of training might not adjust parameters to the latest requirement for various reasons.
 Distribution-system anomalies resulting from such maintenance shortfalls can be another factor leading to safe-mode related shutdowns.

 - Inadequate backup generation.
 Utility outages can lead to total facility blackouts without adequate resources for backup.
 These risks can be mitigated through simple onsite generator connections, and also with more sophisticated microgrid-style systems that drawn on onsite renewable resources and battery-based storage alongside traditional gas or diesel generators.

-How digital power can help
+How digitally-connected power can help